 "Hi [name].
-Just texting to remind you of the election happening Tuesday, November 5.
+Just texting to remind you of the election happening Tuesday, November 4.
 I'm actually planning to vote early.
-Do you want to go with me on Saturday, and then I'll buy you a cup of coffee/bloody mary?"
+Do you want to go with me on Saturday, then we can catch up over a cup of coffee/bloody mary?"